 2. If You Have an Uncontested California Divorce That is NOT Complex or High Value, Get an Online divorce:

 It’s a wise choice.
-There are large savings to be had from getting a divorce online.
-Wicked-cool software crunches the repetitive and very complex paperwork tasks attorney used to charge $2500-$5000 to handle – even in an uncontested divorce.
+There are large savings to be had from getting an online divorce.
+Wicked-cool software crunches the repetitive and very complex paperwork tasks lawyers used to charge $2500-$5000 to handle – even in an uncontested divorce.
 Online interviews empower the client and enable more accurate data to be entered by you from the comfort of your home or office.
 Case tracking software saves time and improves the overall work product.
 Many other standard features such as simple email and live chat reduce time, costs and stress for the California divorce consumer in Los Angeles.

 The uncontested divorce alternatives to divorce online in California are basically what I call Main Street paralegals or online divorce lawyers like you can find at the Online Divorce PRO website.
 Online Divorce PRO is new.
-It’s a way for California divorce attorneys to fight back against online divorce mills using their own slick websites, software and unbundled service offerings, so that you only pay for the lawyer where you need the lawyer.
-Online Divorce PRO will usually (not always) carry a slightly higher cost than MOST non-lawyer online divorce providers, but also provides the distinct and valuable advantage that you have a local licensed lawyer on your team.
+It’s a way for California divorce attorneys to fight back against online divorce mills using their own slick websites, software, and unbundled service offerings so that you only pay for the lawyer where you need the lawyer.
+Online Divorce PRO will usually (not always) carry a slightly higher cost than MOST non-lawyer online divorce providers, but also provides the distinct and valuable advantage that you have a locally licensed attorney on your team.

 Just remember that you’ll pay heavily for that face-time – most uncontested California divorces done by Main Street paralegals will be in the range of $600-$1200, almost as much as traditional lawyer representation, and more than unbundled lawyer services like Online Divorce PRO, which will also offer face-time.
 The Main Street paralegal option doesn’t make much sense anymore.